strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     <TabItem value="OWN-REPO" label="Own existing repo & Strapi project">

     4.a.
 Click on the **Connect GitHub repositories** button.
-You will be redirected to a GitHub modal to authorize Strapi Cloud to access your repository.

     :::tip
     Connect the GitHub account and/or organizations that own the repository or repositories you want to deploy.
 This can be different from the account that owns the Strapi Cloud account.
     :::

     4.b.
+If you have already given Strapi Cloud access to all repositories of your GitHub account, go directly to the next step.
+If not, you will be redirected to a GitHub modal where you will have to allow Strapi Cloud permission to access your repositories (more information in the [GitHub documentation](https://docs.github.com/en/apps/overview)).

-Once Strapi Cloud is allowed permission to access the GitHub repositories (more information in the GitHub documentation), go back to the Strapi Cloud project creation interface to select an *Account* and *Repository*.
+    4.c.
+Back in the project creation interface, select your *Account* and a *Repository*.

     <ThemedImage
     alt="Selecting GitHub account and repository"